Parsely/parsely-ios/README.md

 Parsely Initialization
 ----------------------

 Before using the SDK, you must initialize the Parsely object with your public api key.
-This is usually best to do in the `applicationDidFinishLaunchingWithOptions:` method of the `AppDelegate`.
+This is usually best to do in the setup phase of your app, for example in the `applicationDidFinishLaunchingWithOptions:` method of the `AppDelegate`.

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions{
         self.window = [[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];